alexpate/www/_drafts/5-things-consider-before-building-your-living-styleguide.md

 * * *

-## 2 - Define the granularity of the components.
+## 2 - Define the granularity of the patterns.
 At what level will the styleguide sit?
 Is this a company wide tool that will dictate the UI of every project?
 Or is this for a specific project, your dashboard maybe?
+Remember, you're building a guide.
+Make sure you know who you're meant to be guiding.

 Likewise, what sort of elements are going to sit in the styleguide?
 Is this just for Sass variables, or will it include larger components such as navigation bars and footers?